 - Three biggest manufacturers of golf rangefinders use some terms to figure out distance to the flag versus things behind it.
 Those terms are Pinseeker, PinHunter and First Target Priority Mode.
 These technologies tremendously help golfers who lack steadiness with their hands when using a laser.

 To use these techniques, first aim a rangefinder at the ground and press the ranging button quickly.
 Then aim at the target from a reticle showed on the display and push the button.
 This eliminates the possibility of hitting hills or bunker that may come on the way of the target and thus reduces the chance of making error.
+Different golf rangefinders have different features which makes it important for you to learn about the different available models available before you make a buying decision.
+The benefits of a laser rangefinder are many if you choose the right one.

 - Time by time use large targets of 50-100 yards to practice.
 It should not take long to acquire distances to big targets.
 Re-read the instructions if any trouble arises with these steps.
 In further trouble, try to find the rangefinders’ defects (whether it has any) by letting someone else try it too.